How The Tonya Harding & Nancy Kerrigan Spectacle Changed Media Forever

 Twenty-four years following a scandal that rocked the world, Margot Robbie takes on the role of figure skater Tonya Harding in a behind-the-scenes story that will have you questioning what’s real, what’s fake, and how much we truly know about the controversial figures who become cultural lightning rods.
-I, Tonya hits UK cinemas on 23rd February.
+I, Tonya hits theaters January 5.
+Grab your tickets HERE.

-Before the Clinton impeachment played out, before Princess Diana was chased down and killed by paparazzi, before helicopters hovered over OJ Simpson’s Ford Bronco as it raced down California’s I405, there was the high stakes media bonanza that played out between the Olympic ice princess Nancy Kerrigan and her bad-girl rival Tonya Harding.
+Before the Clinton impeachment played out on cable news, before Princess Di was chased down and killed by paparazzi, before helicopters hovered over O.J.
+Simpson’s Ford Bronco as it raced down California’s I405, there was the high stakes media bonanza that played out between the Olympic ice princess Nancy Kerrigan and her bad-girl rival Tonya Harding.
 Not only was it the perfect tabloid story, but it was the first of its kind.
 Never before had 24/7 news, celebrities, and international spectacle combined in way that has now become a normal part of culture.

 Advertisement

-It all began on 6th January, 1994, when Olympic hopeful Nancy Kerrigan was struck three inches above the knee with a police baton by a then-unknown assailant after she wrapped up practice at the U.S. Figure Skating Championships in Detroit.
-In the beginning, journalists—like always—focused on the hard facts about the crime.
+It all began on January 6, 1994, when Olympic hopeful Nancy Kerrigan was struck three inches above the knee with a police baton by a then-unknown assailant after she wrapped up practice at the U.S. Figure Skating Championships in Detroit.
+In the beginning, journalists— like always— focused on the hard facts about the crime.
 The most salacious thing was that it might have been a copycat crime, comparing the bludgeoning to a stabbing that had occurred against tennis star Monica Seles nine months prior.
 Over the next few weeks, odd details started to leak.
-On 24th January, Time published a three-page cover story headlined “Ice Follies” which gave a blow by blow account on the details of the attack and asked salacious questions: above the story hung the sentence, “Would you break some legs for $65,000?” in bold red type.
-But by the time the Lillehammer Winter Olympics began a month after, people were more interested in the motive: “Tonya’s Deal” blared the headline in Newsweek on 21st February, 1994, an article that rushed past the inciting incident and instead began to turn the story into a fable, and the two women into its main characters, while it was all still happening.
+On January 24, Time published a three-page cover story headlined “Ice Follies” which gave a blow by blow account of the details of the attack and asked bold questions.
+Above the story hung the sentence, “Would you break some legs for $65,000?” in bold red type.
+But by the time the Lillehammer Winter Olympics began a month after, people were more interested in the motive: “Tonya’s Deal” blared the headline in Newsweek on February 21, 1994, an article that rushed past the inciting incident and instead began to turn the story into a fable, and the two skaters into its main characters, while it was all still happening.

 “The truth is that for the last month, myths have surrounded Tonya — and Nancy, too — that even pancake makeup cannot hide,” the Newsweek feature reads quite cattily.
 The story is referring to the “more sophisticated, softer” look Harding adopted in the weeks after the attack.
 And while the article itself methodically dispels persistent myths surrounding the figures — like that Harding’s looks affected her career, and that Kerrigan was all but guaranteed to win the gold before the attack — the Newsweek cover advertises something else entirely.
 Next to a zoomed-in photo of Harding’s face, the cover promises an exclusive interview with Harding within the magazine folds.
 Clearly, news outlets believed their audiences didn’t want to extinguish the myths.
 They wanted more of them.